pkrisz99/Renegade/README.md

 ## Compilation

-For the best performance, it is best to compile using the makefile.
 The recommended compiler is Clang 16.

-In case of Windows, the project can also be compiled using Visual Studio 2019 with C++20 features enabled.
-The resulting executable should be around 10% slower.
+It should be noted that the engine makes use of modern hardware instructions for the best possible performance.

 Windows executables can be found for each release.

 ## Acknowledgments
-Getting this far would not have been possible without the contributors of the [Chess Programming Wiki](https://www.chessprogramming.org/Main_Page) and the members of the [Engine Programming Discord](https://github.com/EngineProgramming/engine-list), and I'm deeply grateful for [Maksim Korzh](https://youtube.com/playlist?list=PLmN0neTso3Jxh8ZIylk74JpwfiWNI76Cs) and [Bluefever Software](https://youtube.com/playlist?list=PLZ1QII7yudbc-Ky058TEaOstZHVbT-2hg) for making a video series on this subject.
+Getting this far would not have been possible without the members of the [Engine Programming Discord](https://github.com/EngineProgramming/engine-list), and the decades of prior research done into chess programming.

+In particular, Renegade took many ideas from [Akimbo](https://github.com/jw1912/akimbo), [Ethereal](https://github.com/AndyGrant/Ethereal), [Stockfish](https://github.com/official-stockfish/Stockfish), [Stormphrax](https://github.com/Ciekce/Stormphrax), [Viridithas](https://github.com/cosmobobak/viridithas) and [Wahoo](https://github.com/spamdrew128/Wahoo).

+The neural networks were trained with [bullet](https://github.com/jw1912/bullet), and win-draw-loss models have been calculated using [Stockfish's WDL tool](https://github.com/official-stockfish/WDL_model).

 Additionally, I would also like to thank everyone who spent the time trying out and testing the engine, which provides valuable feedback for me.